axeloh/pixelcnn-pytorch/README.md

 <img src="https://i.imgur.com/uzd19aT.png" width="300"/>

-Trained on color Shapes and color MNIST
+Trained on color Shapes and color MNIST.
 It uses the following architecture:
 - A 7×7 masked type A convolution
 - 8 residual blocks with masked type B convolutions
 - Appropriate ReLU nonlinearities and Batch Normalization in-between
 - 128 convolutional filters